celery/celery/docs/userguide/tasks.rst

 Task States
 ===========

+Celery can keep track of the tasks current state.
+The state also contains the result of a successful task, or the exception and traceback information of a failed task.

+There are several *result backends* to choose from, and they all have different strenghts and weaknesses (see :ref:`task-result-backends`).

 During its lifetime a task will transition through several possible states, and each state may have arbitrary metadata attached to it.
 When a task moves into a new state the previous state is